 How to run a business meeting

 When running a meeting, the most important factor to be aware of is the planning and preparation necessary to ensure the meeting achieves its objectives.
+For this it is important to know the Meeting etiquette in Belgium.

 Ensure all the required attendees are aware of the meeting, and any necessary work they may need to do in advance.
 It is important to know who will be attending and what their specific functions are.